thoughtbot/neat/README.md

-Muller-Brockmann
+Muller-Brockmann a framework for Bourbon
 ================

 Muller-Brockmann is an open source fluid grid framework on top of [http://thoughtbot.com/bourbon](Bourbon).
 It's goal is to be decisive and simple enough for developers to use to easily get a layout set and flexible enough for designers to come in and change it.
+The grid and typography are built using ems and percentages based off of the golden ratio so that it can easily scale and visually appealing.

+Muller-Brockmann uses all mixins for its grid to encourage semantic and meaningful classes.

+Why is Muller-Brockmann not fully responsive?
+===
+We believe that a fully responsive framework would depend on Sass 3.2

 Using the grid
 ===